ictunion/main-website-public/content/statutes/index.en.md

 5. Part of the Organization Members’ Meeting consisting of members of the Organization who are also not members of the Organization at any Workplace
     1. decides on the number of Board members elected by the Organization Members’ Meeting,
     2. elects the Chairperson, members of the Board and a member of the Audit Committee,
-    3. dismisses the Chairperson, members of the Board and a member of the Audit Committee.
+    3. dismisses the Chairperson and members of the Board that were elected by the Organization Members’ Meeting,
+    4. dismisses the member of the Audit Committee that was elected by the Organization Members’ Meeting.
 6. Resolutions on changes to the Statutes require ⅔ votes of those present to be valid.
 7. Resolutions other than those according to Article V, paragraph 5. require ½ of those present to be valid.